pandohansamuel19/presuniv-repo/README.md

 Inspired by [From the Transistor](https://github.com/geohot/fromthetransistor)

+a lot of tutorials are hard to follow, and it's hard to understand [software 2.0][https://karpathy.medium.com/software-2-0-a64152b37c35] from first principles.

 > here's the steps to become high brow software engineering
 >
 > 1. Understand a complex system